rivercrow25/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A. an adaptive website uses percentage to change sizes with the screen while a fully responsive site uses media querys and responsive units of measurement

 2. Describe what it means to be mobile first vs desktop first.

+A. it means to develop the website for smaller mobile screens then at min-width media querys for desktop design

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+A. setting the font size to 62.5% pretty much means setting fontsize to 10px on the medium recomended fontsize browser setting making rems easier to use by using the power of 10s

 4. How would you describe preprocessing to someone new to CSS?

+A. while it is more complicated it can make coding large chunks of design alot less tedius and can do things much quicker

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+A. i love nesting but at the same time hate it in preprocessing just because it looks ugly no matter how i format lol, as for trouble i do get into alot of syntax problems

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.